Accelerate your thought leadership by contributing to our blog. Join our community of experts now!

 Step 2: Connect your Google Analytics 4 and Google Search Console accounts with Databox.

 Step 3: Watch your dashboard populate in seconds.

 Editor’s note: Do you feel like you are having a lot of unnecessary meetings with clients lately?
 Cut time spent on SEO reporting with Databox and our TV dashboards.
-Display beautiful dashboards on your TV and make performance always visible to others.
+Display these beautiful SEO dashboards on your TV and make performance always visible to others.

 Know what your client’s goal is, says Denner Corrales of BrandCrowd.
 “This is the foundation of an informative report.”

 Natalie Athanasiadis of Ormi Media says, “Focus on the metrics that actually matter to the business.
 What is the primary goal of the campaign?
 Tell the story with data, make it clear to the client.”